Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-snapshot-system.md

 # Summary
 [summary]: #summary

-The snapshot system would store NetworkVariable updates and send them in blocks (called snapshot messages) at regular intervals (called ticks).
+The Snapshot System would store NetworkVariable updates and send them in blocks (called snapshot messages) at regular intervals (called ticks).
 Unreliable packets would be used for performance reason.
 An acknowledgement system and a prioritisation mechanism would allow pessimistic re-sends and prioritizing more important traffic.
 History would be maintained, for interpolation in a first pass and rollback in a later addition.

+The Snapshot System depends on a tick system where machines have a synchronized tick number which quantize the time in discrete ticks.

 # Motivation
 [motivation]: #motivation